Avkash/mldl/code/h2o_ug_index.md

  - The code snippets will be in R, python, scala and java

 ### 1. Architecture ###
- - What is it
+ - What is it?
- - How it works
+ - How it works?
- - What you can do with it?
+ - What you can do with H2O?

 ### 2. Installation ###
  - On Premise
  - [Cluster](https://github.com/Avkash/mldl/blob/master/orgs/h2o/h2o_installation.md)